mskilab-org/gUtils/README.md

 gUtils cheat sheet
 -----

-One utility of gUtils is syntactic sugar on top of basic GenomicRangesto do quick piping of interval operations as part of interactive genomic data science exploration.
-In all these examples `a` and `b` are GRanges (e.g `a` are gene territories and `b` might be copy number segments or Chip-Seq peaks).
+One utility of gUtils is syntactic sugar on top of basic GenomicRangesto do quick piping of interval operations as part of interactive "genomic data science" exploration in R. In all these examples `a` and `b` are GRanges (e.g `a` are gene territories and `b` might be copy number segments or Chip-Seq peaks).

 ### `%Q%`